 “Let us labor therefore to enter into that rest, lest any man fall after the same example of unbelief.”
 Hebrews 4:11

 The words “labor” and “rest” aren’t typically associated with one another.
-Most would consider them two opposite extremes, yet the writer of Hebrews uses these words together to make a life-changing point.
+Most would consider them two extreme opposites, yet the writer of Hebrews uses these words together to make a life-changing point.
 In Hebrew, the word “labor” is the word spoudazō, and it means to hasten, make haste, and to be diligent.

 So, what exactly is the writer hoping we understand?
 Simply that we are to be quick to “rest” in the finished work of Jesus.
 We are to cease from our labor and put our full trust in Him.
 Check out this same verse, Hebrews 4:11, in the Amplified Version: “Let us therefore make every effort to enter that rest [of God, to know and experience it for ourselves], so that no one will fall by following the same example of disobedience [as those who died in the wilderness].”